tinayzhao/gm-code-challenge/README.md

 and game executable should be under `dist` directory.

 ## Instructions to Play Game
-Run `./game` in command line to start.
+Run `./game` in command line to start game.

 ## Game Rules
 This is a two-player game.